dvago/imageoptimizer/README.md

 # imageoptimizer

-This script resizes, compress and minify jpg images based on single or multiple formats defined by the user.
+This script resizes, compress and minify jpg/png images based on single or multiple formats defined by the user.
-The quality is already defined to fit the best quality/filesize ratio.
+The output file extension is JPG so it's not useful for images containing transparent backgrounds.

-Assuming you have already set up your machine with node, before launch the script you must install the dependencies through **npm i**
+Assuming you have already set up your machine with Node JS, before launch the script you must install the dependencies through **npm i**

 26 Nov 2015

 Added a second layer of compression using the **Mozilla Jpeg project** (https://github.com/mozilla/mozjpeg)

+02 Dec 2015

+Added:
+  - conversion from PNG to JPG
+  - prevent the generation of files which have source sizes smaller than the output size
+  - optimised the quality of cropped/resized images

 ###How to run the script: